Habung: Medieval period

 Suhungmung, the Ahom king, following an expansionist policy and annexed Panbari of Habung in 1512 AD, which was a part of the Chutia kingdom.
 The Chutia king Dhirnarayan attacked the Ahoms at Dikhoumukh the next year, but was unsuccessful.
-The Chutias again attacked the Ahoms in 1520 and occupied the areas up to Namdang and Mungkhrang.
+The Chutias again attacked the Ahoms in 1520 and recovered the areas up to Namdang and Mungkhrang.
+The last copperplate, recording a grant made in the Habung region, was issued by king Dhirnarayan in 1522 CE at a place known as Konwargaon (present-day Dhakuakhana) after which the region was finally annexed by the Ahom king Suhungmung in 1523 CE, following the Chutia-Ahom conflicts.

-The last copperplate recording a grant made in the region was issued by king Dhirnarayan in 1522 A.D. at a place known as Konwargaon (present-day Dhakuakhana) after which the region was finally annexed by the Ahom king Suhungmung in 1523 A.D.
+In 1525, the Ahoms created offices for the newly acquired regions, including Thao-mung Mung-teu (Bhatialia Gohain) with headquarters at Habung.
+In 1527, Suhungmung created the office of the Borpatrogohain, apparently deriving its designation from the Chutia Vrhat-patra of Habung and Klangseng (previously posted as Bhatialia Gohain) was given charge.
+(Note: The Buranji chronicles mention the Chutia official as Pator-Lung (Lung meaning “Great” in Ahom) who fought alongside Kasitara against Phrasenmung Borgohain and Klinglun Burhagohain in the Ahom-Sutia battle at Dibrugarh.)
+The Chutia Borpatra official appears to have been retained until the later part of the reign of Suklenmung.
+He was killed following a rebellion led by a Brahmin official against the king; the rebel Brahmin, however, escaped and fled to Koch Bihar.

 Popular culture

 The Habung region finds mention in several folk songs and tales.
 For instance, there is a Nisukoni geet (a form of lullaby) where the author talks about an old man (Habungia Burha) and a carpenter (Habungia Barhoi) from Habung.